On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Background Reviews

-We choose and fix an algebraic closure $K^\alg$ of $K$.
+We choose and fix an algebraic closure $K^\alg$ of $K$; all finite extensions of $K$ are taken inside $K^\alg$.
 Let $G_K$ denote the absolute Galois group $\Gal(K^\alg / K)$.
 If $L$ is a finite Galois extension of $K$, we denote the Galois group by $G_{L/K}$.
 We use $\bbN_{L/K}(x)$ to denote the norm of an element $x \in L$.
-If $L$ is a (not necessarily algebraic) complete extension of $K$ and is itself a discretely valued field, we use $e_{L/K}$ to denote its \emph{na\"ive ramification degree}, i.e., the value group of $K$ in that of $L$.
-We say that $L/K$ is tamely ramified if $p \nmid e$ and the residue field extension $\kappa_L / \kappa_K$ is \emph{algebraic} and separable.
-If moreover $e = 1$, we say that $L/ K$ is unramified. \end{convention}
+If $L$ is a (not necessarily algebraic) complete extension of $K$ and is itself a discrete valuation field, we use $e_{L/K}$ to denote its \emph{na\"ive ramification degree}, i.e., the index of the value group of $K$ in that of $L$.
+We say that $L/K$ is tamely ramified if $p \nmid e_{L/K}$ and the residue field extension $l/k$ is \emph{algebraic} and separable.
+If moreover $e_{L/K} = 1$, we say that $L/ K$ is unramified. \end{notation}

-\begin{notation} From now on, $K$ will be a complete discretely valued field of mixed characteristic $(0, p)$, and $L$ will be a finite Galois extension of $K$ of na\"ive ramification degree $e = e_{L/K}$.
-Set $\theta = |\pi_K|$; this matches the convention in the previous subsection. \end{notation}
+\begin{notation} From now on, $K$ will denote a complete discrete valuation field of mixed characteristic $(0, p)$, and $L$ will be a finite Galois extension of $K$ of na\"ive ramification degree $e = e_{L/K}$.
+Set $\theta = |\pi_K|$; this agrees the convention in the previous subsection. \end{notation}

 \begin{definition} Take $Z = (z_j)_{j \in J} \subset \calO_L$ to be a finite set of elements generating $\calO_L$ over $\calO_K$, i.e., $\calO_K [u_J] / \calI \isom \calO_L$ mapping $u_j$ to $z_j$ for all $j \in J = \{\serie{}m\}$.
 Let $(f_i) _{i=\serie{}n}$ be a finite set of generators of $\calI$.
-For $a>0$, define the \emph{Abbes-Saito space} to be
+For $a\in\QQ_{>0}$, define the \emph{Abbes-Saito space} to be